Montréal, Quebec, Canada

 Located on an island between the St. Lawrence River and the Rivière des Prairies, Montréal is the second largest city by population in Canada.
 It has approximately 1,704,000 inhabitants in the city proper as of 2016.
 The Montréal metropolitan area comprised 4,098,927 residents as of the Canada 2016 Census.

-Montréal's rapid transit network consists of four metro services.
-It also has six commuter rail services.
-A MCS metro network and bus rapid transit corridors are currently under construction.
+Montréal's rapid transit network consists of four metro services, a MCS metro service, and a bus rapid transit line.
+It also has five commuter rail services.

 Montréal Metro